Nigeria: Literature

 Most Nigerian literature is written in English, partly because this language is understood by most Nigerians.
 Literature in the Yoruba, Hausa and Igbo languages (the three most populous language groups in Nigeria) does exist, however, and in the case of the Hausa, for example, can look back on a centuries-old tradition.
-The Nigerian, Wole Soyinka, won the Nobel Prize for literature.
+Wole Soyinka won the Nobel Prize for literature in 1986.
 Ben Okri won the prestigious Booker Prize in 1991; Chinua Achebe did the same in 2007.
 Achebe also won the Peace Award of the German Book Trade in 2002.
 Lola Shoneyin has won several awards for her book The Secret Lives of Baba Segi's Wives.

 Music

 The earliest known form of popular music in Nigeria was the palm-wine music which dominated the music landscape in the 1920s.
 Tunde King was a prominent name in the genre.

 The 1930s saw the emergence of Onitsha Native Orchestra.
 They explored various social themes and trends in their native singing style.

 In the 1950s and 1960s, Highlife music became a popular staple in the country with regional genres such as the Igbo Highlife.
 A notable exponent of the genre were the genre's first Nigerian boy band Oriental Brothers International, Bobby Benson, Osita Osadebe, Victor Olaiya, Rex Lawson, Dr Sir Warrior and Oliver De Coque.

 The 1970s was the era of Fela Kuti, the pioneer of Afrobeat genre – fused from Highlife, Jazz and Yoruba Music.
 Fela later evolved into social activism and black consciousness.

 In the 1980s, King Sunny Ade achieved success with Juju Music.
-Prominent singer of the era is William Onyeabor who is known for his fusion of Funk Music and Disco.
+Another prominent singer of the era is William Onyeabor, who is known for his fusion of Funk Music and Disco.

 By the 1990s, reggae music transitioned into the music scene.
 Prominent reggae artiste of the era was Majek Fashek.
-By the mid-1990s, Hip hop Music began to gain popularity, led by acts such as Remedies, Trybes Men, JJC, etc. Throughout the years, highlife music retained its popularity in the country.
+By the mid-1990s, hip-hop began to gain popularity, led by acts such as Remedies, Trybes Men, JJC, etc. Throughout the years, highlife music retained its popularity in the country.

 At the turn of the century, famous 2000s acts like P-Square, 2face, and Dbanj were credited to have made tremendous impact in the evolution of Afrobeats and its popularisation on the international stage.

 In November 2008, Nigeria's music scene (and that of Africa) received international attention when MTV hosted the continent's first African music awards show in Abuja.
 Over a decade later, the Afrobeat genre has widely taken over, with artist like Davido, Wizkid and Burna Boy.